Additional support for learning

 Ask for an assessment

-If you are a parent, you can request an assessment to see if their child has any additional support needs.
+If you are a parent, you can request an assessment to see if your child has any additional support needs.
 You should speak to your child's school about this.

 This may include classroom observations or discussions with other professionals such as speech and language therapists.

 If we have made a decision about your child's additional support needs that you don't agree with, please contact us and we will talk with you about your concerns.